amitsandhel/neural-network/README.md

 $ source ~/.bashrc
 ```

+From here onwards the cudad drivers should be setup and ready to go

+# Tensorflow SEtup
 12. then i created my pyenv using python 3.8 and a virtualenv
 ```
 $ pyenv shell 3.8.9